Snickerbones/runelitePluginTemplate/README.md

-# Example
+# Hat Check
-An example greeter plugin
+We're using an existing example template to create a new plugin feature